 Forest management activities can impact recreational opportunities.
 Potential exists for increased public awareness and for increased recreational opportunities through co-ordination with forest management practices.
-The FMP may have addressed recreational issues through a variety of tactics.
+The FMP shall have addressed recreational issues through a variety of tactics such as deferrals or buffers around specific sites or access management strategies.

-5.2.1 Operational tactics to mitigate impacts on recreation and tourism shall be described in the GDP, FHP, or CA where required.

-- 5.2.2 The forest operator shall work with stakeholders that have raised concerns with the operator or have been identified by Alberta. - 5.2.3 Roads should be planned to avoid recreation sites.
-Roads shall be designed to minimize their impact on the recreation values of the area. - 5.2.4 FHPs affected by recreational sites should provide opportunities for the enhancement of existing recreational trail and road systems whenever possible.
+- 5.2.1 Operational tactics to mitigate impacts on recreation and tourism shall be described in the FHP. - 5.2.2 The forest operator shall work with groups that have raised concerns with the operator or have been identified by Alberta. - 5.2.3 Roads should be planned to avoid recreation areas.
+Roads shall be designed to ensure they can be used safely while minimizing their impact on the recreation values of the area. - 5.2.4 FHPs within recreational sites shall provide opportunities for the enhancement of existing recreational trail and road systems whenever possible, while adhering to the provincial Motorized Access Management Policy on Industrial Dispositions. - 5.2.5 Roads shall be posted with appropriate traffic control and cautionary signs when timber harvesting or hauling operations are in progress.